hashicorp/terraform-website/content/source/docs/enterprise-beta/private/install.html.md

 ## Planning

 Terraform Enterprise uses Terraform itself for deployment.
-Once you have filled in the `terraform.tfvars` file, simply run: `terraform plan`.
+Once you have filled in the `terraform.tfvars` file, simply run: `terraform init` then `terraform plan`.
 This will output the manifest of all the resources that will be created.

 ## Deployment

 Once you've reviewed the plan output and are ready to deploy Terraform Enterprise, run `terraform apply`.
-This will take approximately 10 minutes (mostly due to RDS creation time).
+This will take anywhere from 10 to 20 minutes (mostly due to RDS creation time).

 ## Upgrade